eduardo-davalos/lwc-superbadge-tips/README.md

 - Then we iterate trough all the boats to show them on screen, y was able to iterate and show the boat name, but i am getting an error when creating all the boats tiles, i need to fix it

+## DAY 5, Fifth commit
+## Challenge 8 part 2
+ Ok the problem was very simple to solve, in boarTile.js, backgroundStyle method, the i used the variable boat, without this.

+ - Today we will start working on the Boat Editor

+ - First we create a datatable using the boats records (NOTES: Check thay the org currency is the same as the trailhead, in my case USD, also when creating the datatable use, fieldName: 'Length__c', instead of the api field)

+ - Then we updated the loading event functionallity

+ - Do not forget to add async to the update part

+ - FInally we added the boats near me component to the html